-This fully insulated smoker features a stainless steel interior and 6 racks for a variety of different mix-and-match options.
+This fully insulated smoker features a stainless steel interior and six racks for a variety of different mix-and-match options.
 One of the biggest perks is the fact that it’s all digital and easy to set.

-This user-friendly model is perfect for all experience levels and even considered by some as a ‘set-and-forget’ smoker.
+This user-friendly model is perfect for all experience levels and even considered by some as a "set-and-forget" smoker.
 Just put in a little extra work upfront, prepare everything ahead of time, and tend to other matters while the Bradley BTDs108P does the rest.

-With this, cleaning is super straightforward and doesn’t end up being an extra headache or chore once things are all said and now.
+With this, cleaning is super straightforward and doesn’t end up being an extra headache or chore once things are all said and done.
 The ash catcher is easy to remove and makes for a nearly hassle-free cleanup.

 There are several other features worth mentioning though before we discuss the pros and cons shared by recent customers.